Last updated: December 26, 2022

 To report illegal internet content, all you need to do is access the website for internet reporting to click on " REPORT And follow the steps.
 Be aware that a report can be made even if you are a minor.

-It is advisable to always request the removal of illegal content from their author or the site host in addition to reporting to the police.
+It is advisable to always request the removal of illegal content from the author or the site host in addition to reporting it to the police.

 How do I report sexist or sexual harassment online?